IXRMTT2/XGO2-Mini-Python-Projects/README.md

 # XGO2-Mini Python Projects
 Authors: IXRMTT2 (python), EmmetB-css(code-block examples).
-(We will try maintain this, but this was only made as a school project.) this is some projects i made for the XGO-mini robot as I couldn't find any public so here's a library of ones ive already made, but ill upload to github
+(We will try maintain this, but this was only made as a school project.) this is some projectsI made for the XGO-mini robot as I couldn't find any public so here's a library of ones ive already made, but ill upload to github

 (IMPORTANT) I am unsure if this works with any of their other robots as I only have the latest XGO2-Mini Robot.